 The result of these genes is that an important body chemical called haemoglobin is altered.
 This is what affects the red blood cells and makes them change into a sickle shape.
 With sickle cell trait, you have only small amounts of altered haemoglobin, so the blood cells are not much affected (unless conditions are very extreme).
 With sickle cell disease, there is more altered haemoglobin and the red blood cells easily change into sickle shape, which causes various problems.
 These are described in more detail in our separate leaflet called Sickle Cell Disease.

 Sickle cell blood test

 Sickle cell trait is diagnosed in the same way as SCD.
 It involves a blood test.
 The test may be offered to pregnant women and if necessary their partners.
 Babies may also need the test.

 Sickle cell trait symptoms

 It is extremely uncommon for people with sickle cell trait to have any symptoms.
-Complications of sickle cell trait are not common.
+Complications of sickle cell trait are also uncommon.
 Most of the complications which do occur are due to extreme physical conditions, and so are usually preventable.
 The possible complications are: